 Arnaud Desplechin’s Oh Mercy!
 [CO][R] also had a unique directorial vision, but I can’t say it moved me in the same way.
 A lugubrious procedural about the elusive nature of truth, it’s well crafted on paper — and acted the hell out of by Léa Seydoux and Sara Forestier — but fundamentally lacking, to me.
 Maybe this is yet another example of my own language barrier bringing a film down, rendering dialogue that ought to pop into inert Philosophy 101 text.
 Either way, for all its style, this was my least favorite film of the festival…for a few hours, that is.

 Abdellatif Kechiche’s Mektoub, My Love: Intermezzo [CO][P] would handily take the throne just a few hours later.
-I can’t decide which is more sad: that I stayed up til 2am to watch this 212-minute dry-hump of a film premiere, or that some thousand poor souls woke up at 7am to do the same thing sober.
+I can’t decide which is more sad: that I stayed up until 2am to watch this 212-minute dry-hump of a film premiere, or that some thousand poor souls woke up at 7am to do the same thing sober.
 Articles have emphasized the film’s contemptible male gaze, and in particular the 20-minute cunnilingus scene (which somehow manages to be both unsimulated and the least realistic sex I’ve ever seen on screen).
 Hell, I’ve even been quoted in some.
 But the truth is, the walk-outs started long before the B-grade pornography began.
 Some left after about an hour, during the nightclub scene that felt like it would never end.
 Others left an hour and a half later, when the nightclub scene had still failed to end, despite having added virtually zero dialogue or character growth of any kind (unless twerking and downing enough shots to take down an elephant counts as “growth”).
 At a certain point in the evening, when at least half the audience had already left and we were sure the credits were about to roll, my friend checked his watch.
 It was only midnight.
 There were at least 100 minutes left to go.
 The laughter that followed, and continued throughout the rest of this trollish endeavor, was the evening’s only redeeming quality.
-People trying to compare it to The Brown Bunny or Southland Tales are seriously missing the mark: those were contentious films which took it too far, this one is barely a film.
+People trying to compare it to The Brown Bunny or Southland Tales are seriously missing the mark.
+Those were contentious films which took it too far; this one is barely a film.
 Sit through this entire thing in a dark theatre, phone out of sight, and find one thing to praise about it.
 I dare you.

 Marco Bellocchio’s The Traitor [CO][R] came as a welcome change of pace after the inane evening that preceded it.
 A sprawling procedural about the trial of ex-mafioso Tommaso Buscetta, the film rises or falls on its lead’s performance.
 Thankfully, Pierfrancesco Favino delivers the goods: alternatingly thunderous and timid, blustering and heartfelt as the situation demands.
 The film around him is slowgoing, methodic, and not quite as gripping as it ought to be — when it veers into Season 6 Sopranos territory it feels oddly inert.
 But those inert moments are few and far between; for the most part, this riveting courtroom drama is well worth a watch.